-Being a true macro lens, this lens gives you a magnification ratio of 1:1.
-This essentially means that, at the closest focusing distance, subjects appear in their real-life size on the sensor.
-When you view the image on a screen, this results in an impressive close-up experience.
+As a true macro lens, the EF 100mm f/2.8L IS USM lens gives you a magnification ratio of 1:1.
+This essentially means that subjects appear in their real-life size on the sensor at the closest focusing distance.

 Who Is the Canon EF 100mm f/2.8L IS USM Macro For?

 For example, it’s excellent for wedding photography.
-Not only is it perfect for the ring shot and other detail images, but it’s also a great general portrait lens.
+Not only is it perfect for the ring shot and other detail images.
+But it’s also a great general portrait lens.
 It might just be your choice on your second camera body.

-You will need a compatible interchangeable-lens camera to use this 100mm lens – but as you’ll see shortly, the list of these is quite long.
+Enthusiasts also benefit greatly from this lens if they want a versatile, high-quality macro lens.
+You will need a compatible interchangeable-lens camera to use this 100mm lens.
+But as you’ll see shortly, the list is quite long.